DionneSpaltman/DataScienceInAction/README.md

 # Data Science in Action x Deloitte

 ## **Questions
 - How many articles should we roughly get from our query?
+What query should we use?
 - Which BERTopic model should we ideally use?
 Right now, we chose the Wikipedia model, but the model card is very unclear about how to use it.

+So in order we do:
+1. Download from pyalex (do some data exploration)
+2. Do the topic modelling to calculate the embeddings (so then you have the vectors).
+We use only the abstracts for this!
+3. Semantic similiarity analysis
+4. Content-based Recommendation system

 ## **Objectives of the Project**